Impressions of the Latest Wills Wing T2C

 Most people will be familiar with the Wills Wing T2C but perhaps not with the latest developments.

-My T2C with the Technora 0DL0 window lower surface arrived just after Xmas and I’ve had a great time flying it.
+My Technora 0DL0 with window lower surface T2C arrived just after Xmas and I’ve had a great time flying it.
 I’ve done hundreds of hours on T2s and my last hydranet T2 handled and performed very well after much tuning.
 I've flown lots of T2Cs but this latest version really has me impressed.

-I did a little fine tuning which went exactly as the manual advised using the tip adjusters; It’s easy when everything is made so perfectly symmetric.
+I did a little fine tuning which went exactly as the manual advised using the tip adjusters; It’s easy when everything is made perfectly symmetric.

 Then I went xc flying at Omarama.
 I’d had 6 months of no flying due to work injuries but I’ve never flown so well; clocking up several long (for NZ) flights straight away and a higher XC Champs total in the following month than I’ve ever had.
 Then due to other commitments, no flying for another month but I then won the Omarama XC Classic.
-I put this down to the handling and climb being as good as my last T2 but the glide and speed improvement giving me more range.
-Very handy when flying into wind and crossing sink areas.
-I’ve never been over 10,000ft so often either but that could be due to better weather this year.
+I put this down to the handling and climb being as good as my last T2 but the glide and speed improvement gave me more range.
+Very handy when flying into wind and crossing large sink areas.
+I’ve never been over 10,000ft so often either but that would be due to better weather that year.

 I think the tighter sail feels a bit more of the turbulence, but when diving away from cloud at speed, the glider goes on rails; keeping stable and straight without the slightest tendency to oscillate.
 It’s truly turbulence tested now in seriously violent climbs in leeside thermals as well as a load test when it was attacked by a strong dust devil, with one wing up in the air and 2 tiedown warratahs pulled half out of the rocky ground as we held it down, leaving no damage.
 I’m confident it’s as safe and strong as any glider can be.